Elite College Admissions,

 .

-• Soft and Hard Skills: Critical thinking, communication, collaboration, curiosity, resilience, and adaptability—paired with practical hard skills such as ethical, effective use of AI (as a learning and work tool), research methods, and basic quantitative and business fluency where relevant.
+. - Soft + Hard Skills: Critical thinking, communication, collaboration, curiosity, resilience, adaptability, ethical and astute use of AI, research skills, and business fluency where relevant.

-At Stanford University, Mr. Ma inspired Stanford undergraduate and graduate students by guest-lecturing on “Honing the ‘OS and Apps’ of Your Entrepreneurial Mind and Soul.”
+At Stanford University, Mr. Ma inspired undergraduate and graduate students as a guest lecturer on “Honing the ‘OS and Apps’ of Your Entrepreneurial Mind and Soul.”

 Three Stages of College Planning,